joelchrono12/joelchrono12.ml/_posts/2025-08-29-top-25-games-of-all-time.md

 alt='The hero party heading towards victory!'
 %}

 This, this is an incredible game, with a lot of things to unpack.
-It should not work, to have such generic plots and sidequests, and to end up twisting it in a whole different way everytime.
+It should not work, to have such generic plots and sidequests, and to end up twisting it in a whole different way every time.

 Dragon Quest has a very clear path it wants you to take, and that sometimes is the only way forward.
 The world is more limited and a lot of stuff is out of reach.